aplus-framework/mvc/guide/index.rst

         ],
     ]

+find_in_namespaces
+""""""""""""""""""

+Set ``true`` to find commands in all Commands subdirectories of all namespaces.
+The default is not to find in namespaces.

 directories
 """""""""""

 Sets an array of directories where commands will be looked for.
 By default there is no directory.

-find_in_namespaces
-""""""""""""""""""

-Set ``true`` to find commands in all Commands subdirectories of all namespaces.
+These commands are added after finding in namespaces.
-The default is not to find in namespaces.

 commands
 """"""""

-Sets an array of Fully Qualified Class Names or instances of the Framework\CLICommand class.
+Sets an array of Fully Qualified Class Names or instances of the Framework\CLI\Command class.
 By default, no additional classes are set.

-These commands are added after searching through namespaces and directories.
+These commands are added after finding through namespaces and directories.

 language_instance
 """""""""""""""""